Available 24h

 Description

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, notably the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+It was characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details